CodeforAustralia/civic-makers-dev-onboarding/README.md

 ## Code style:

 Keep it simple.
-I sound really boring saying this, but we just want nice simple code that works and that people can understand.
+It can sound really boring saying this, but we just want nice simple code that works and that people can understand.
 Obviously this is within reason, and is also somewhat subjective.
 But the first thing to consider when writing the code is how easily it will be understood, and how will it make things easier to be build upon.
 Remember that this code will need to be read by other developers of different skill levels, so just writing code that works is really the baseline.

+An example would be that people are likely to be more irritated than impressed if you try to crush everything into one line.
+For example:

 ## Tackling a big codebase